 It really helps to have someone to talk to about your struggles, because sometimes it can be overwhelming.
 There’s no shame in admitting that you feel inadequate.
 A good cheering can give you the boost you need to finish that project.
 Stay away from people who only make you feel worse and gravitate towards those who will encourage and guide you.

 I try a combination of these tips.
 But the honest truth is that it takes a great deal of effort to work effectively as a writer mom.
-But the key to remaining productive is remembering that you’re not alone and that there is really no excuse for failure.
+However, the key to remaining productive is remembering that you’re not alone and that there is really no excuse for failure.
 Give yourself a pep talk if you must, but do what you have to do.